60p/AntiAntiXray/README.md

 For every plugin dev reading this, you basically cant fix this unless you want everyone on the server to gain riches off fake blocks that suddently become real ;)

 ## Usage
-To scan nearby blocks in selected radius, press `G` ingame.
+To scan nearby blocks in selected radius, press `Y` ingame.

 To remove a block for testing, creating a ghost block, press `V` ingame.